-Gazarek attended college in Los Angeles in 2000 and studied at the Thornton School of Music at USC, learning the often difficult business of jazz singing from people like bassist John Clayton and singers Tierney Sutton and Carmen Bradford.
-In college, Gazarek spent two years working with elementary-school children in an inner-city school.
-In 2003, Gazarek received the Down Beat Student Music Award for Best Collegiate Vocalist.
-Shortly after the resulting publicity in the magazine, Gazarek was asked to join a tour of jazz women vocalists -- including Oleta Adams, Karrin Allyson, and Diane Schuur -- as part of the "Concord Jazz Festival on Tour" series of concerts, which traversed the U.S. in 2004.
+Los Angeles-based performer Sara Gazarek is an acclaimed vocalist and educator known for sophisticated jazz and standards-based style.
+A native of Seattle, Gazarek discovered the joy of jazz vocals in high school and credits her high school band director with having a huge impact on her development and subsequent future course.
+As a high school senior, she was awarded the prestigious Ella Fitzgerald Foundation Outstanding Jazz Vocalist Award for which she performed at the Essentially Ellington Festival at Avery Fisher Hall in New York City with Wynton Marsalis.
+After high school, she attended college in Los Angeles' Thornton School of Music at USC, studying with artists like bassist John Clayton and singers Tierney Sutton and Carmen Bradford.
+Also during this period, Gazarek spent two years working with elementary school children in an inner-city school.
+In 2003, she received the Down Beat Student Music Award for Best Collegiate Vocalist.
+Shortly afterward she was invited to join a tour of jazz women vocalists -- including Oleta Adams, Karrin Allyson, and Diane Schuur -- as part of the "Concord Jazz Festival on Tour" series of concerts, which traversed the U.S. in 2004.